Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 <p align= “center”>
 <img alt="PixPin_2026-06-02_08-32-02" src="https://github.com/user-attachments/assets/36f48856-18df-491d-9da3-2466a98f3fc8" />
 <br>
-   <em> Figure 2：Center Connection </em>
+   <em> Figure 4：Connect to center </em>
 </p>

 - Connect center: By clicking this button, the AlgPlatformViewer will manually by conneted to a selected center.
 This is for the case if the subnet routing doesn't support UDP broadcast discovery.

-## Soft-pack depalletizing
+## Depalletizing

-The Soft-pack Depalletizing Configuration Interface is a core feature of the PalletEye algorithm.
+The Depalletizing Configuration Interface is a core feature of the PalletEye algorithm.
 It integrates task template/mode settings, algorithm parameter configuration, and core operational capabilities.
 Designed to support parameter configuration, calibration, task template management, and algorithm computation for soft-pack and carton depalletizing scenarios, it is fully adapted to the demands of routine industrial operations and on-site tuning.

 <p align= “center”>
 <img alt="PixPin_2026-06-03_08-14-13" src="https://github.com/user-attachments/assets/8a8d5f4b-1c5b-426d-b8ee-d078f8e8ffd1" />
 <br>
-   <em> Figure 3：Soft-bag depalletizing </em>
+   <em> Figure 5：Depalletizing Configuration </em>
 </p>

 ### Choose Template and Mode